jerryhgladinet/docs/deploy/source/index.rst

   acquire licenses to turn the trial into a production environment.

+  You can manage hosted-tenants from the partner portal.

   You can also come back to the partner portal any time that your CentreStack software needs to be upgraded to a later version.